Inyo County Local Transportation Commission

 - OHV operators must operate the OHV in accordance with the vehicle manufacturer’s recommendation for use of the vehicle

 Environmental Review: Inyo County released a Draft Environmental Impact Report for the consideration of a proposed system of combined-use roads known collectively as the Adventure Trails System of the Eastern Sierra.
 Scoping meetings were held in late October 2013 in Independence and Bishop.
 The public comment period ran from July 17, 2014 to September 2, 2014.
-The Notice of Availability for public review can be viewed by following the corresponding link.

 A Final Environmental Impact Report was released on October 29, 2014.
 The Inyo County Planning Commission made a recommendation to the Board of Supervisors 1) to certify the FEIR, 2) to provide direction to staff on which combined-use routes to recommend to the Board, and 3) to revise the Implementing Procedures at a special November 5, 2014 meeting at 5:00 p.m. in Independence.
 The Board of Supervisors considered the project at a special 10:00 a.m.
 January 22, 2015 meeting in Independence.
 At the January 22nd meeting, the Board of Supervisors approved 7 routes and deferred consideration of other routes.
 The Board also amended the Implementing Procedures.

 FY 2016-2017 State Parks Grant: The Inyo County Board of Supervisors approved submittal of a grant to the California State Parks Off Highway Motor Vehicle Recreation Division on February 21, 2017.
 The County requested funds for the completion of a National Environmental Policy Act (NEPA) document evaluating potential environmental impacts resulting from jurisdictional agreement(s) between Inyo County and the Inyo National Forest for those County roads part of the Inyo County Maintained Mileage System that cross Inyo National Forest land and are proposed for combined use.
 The County was subsequently awarded the grant.
-The grant application can be viewed by clicking on the highlighted link or by visiting the State Parks website at http://ohv.parks.ca.gov.
-A background paper describing the grant application can be viewed by following the highlighted link.
-Public input is encouraged during the NEPA review.

 For any other questions regarding the combined-use routes in Inyo County, please e-mail Inyo County staff.

-News Items: Inyo County Local Transportation Commission
+Inyo County Local Transportation Commission Documents

 Inyo County LTC